 Czech homes house nearly two million dogs, and many cats too (but unlike dogs, cats do not have to be registered so there are no official numbers available).
 Czechs love their pets, so cats and dogs become true members of the family.
 This affection can be easily supported by another number: we annually spend EUR 77 million for the vet care for our darlings.
-Get ready to come across dogs everywhere including some restaurants and cinemas as many offer them their homes and beds.
+Get ready to come across dogs everywhere including some restaurants and cinemas.

 7. WE ENJOY OUR MEALS